xmlresolver/xmlresolvercs/README.md

 ## Version 6.x

 Version 6.x is a significant refactoring and is not backwards compatible with version 2.x.
-(The underlying functionality is the same, but the API is slightly different.)
+(The underlying functionality is the same, but the API is different.)
 The version 2.x sources are now in the [legacy_v2](https://github.com/xmlresolver/xmlresolvercs/tree/legacy_v2) branch.
 Important bug fixes will be applied to the 2.x release for some time, but new development is